 4. Bartering won’t help make your business scalable or “sale”able.

 When you have a business that you want to scale or sell, you need cash flow to do so.
 If you barter you cannot measure the growth of your company accurately.
 Therefore you cannot value the business appropriately, making it much harder for you to put a valuation on your company and sell it.
 If you ever want to have a solid exit strategy you need to focus on the numbers in your business, and when you barter there are no numbers on the books.

 5. Bartering doesn’t pay your OPEX or your team members.

 You need cash to pay the bills, and money to pay your employees.
 When you barter you minimize your cash flow, and your cash position making it harder to transact what should be transacted in your business.

 Final thought – really successful people don’t barter products and services.
 Successful business people look at the financial aspect of their business on a regular basis and make decisions based on what is right for the business, not what feels right for them in the moment.

 Bartering happens from a place of scarcity.
 It rarely works and all it does it attract more people to you who don’t have money to pay.

 I am all for reciprocity in business.
 I like to do business with my clients and when I do, it is all above board, and on the books.
 Remember, if you are just trading four quarters for a dollar, you don’t have a real business.
 You have a hobby.

 Not comfortable with the numbers and still don’t get why managing the profits in your business is the first step to creating a solid business foundation?
-Then you need to join the next Pilot Project, Building Business Blocks in January and get comfortable with the numbers, and learn how to manage and accumulate cash in your business bank account.
+You may want to consider joining Profit Pods.
+A one-on-one coaching experience focusing on exactly what you need in your business in a group environment so that you get a community of support too.